Revenge of the nerds as banks see risk, compliance hiring boom

 A Thomson Reuters survey found 65 percent of compliance officers expected their budget to be higher this year than in 2011.

-But finding the right candidates to fill the new job vacancies has not been easy.
+But finding the right candidates to fill the new job vaccancies has not been easy.

 Some head hunters say professionals who have worked at regulators are in hot demand, although others say deep experience as a financial risk and compliance staffer is the ideal choice.